promoted and supported by

 SCIENTIFIC PROGRAMME - The programme of the course will cover all aspects of plasma acceleration, including beam driven and laser driven electron acceleration and different flavours of laser-driven ion acceleration. • Leading experts will guide participants through a journey across the science and techonology of intense lasers, including advanced laser schemes for future high average power sources, fundamental aspects of laser-plasma interactions, electron beam dynamics and advanced configurations of radiation emission, from Thomson scattering to X-ray free electron laser. • Ultrafast measurements and ultimate diagnostic techniques for laser and plasma characterization will be a key part of the course, with step-by-step training on laser pulse amplification and compression, pulse duration and contrast measurement, phase control and frequency conversion, electron and ion detection. • Basic and advanced concepts of numerical modelling of laser-plasma interaction physics, radiation emission and particles and radiation transport will be presented in view of the development of full start-to-end simulation of radiation sources. • An overview will also be given of the main laser facilities featuring the most advanced high power and high energy laser sources.

-A Best Poster price of 500 € will be awarded in collaboration with Applied Sciences Journal Editors.
+A Best Poster prize of 500 € will be awarded in collaboration with Applied Sciences Journal Editors.
 The best poster will be selected by a committee including School Directors and Invited Lecturers.
-Participants willing to be considered for the price selection should submit their poster abstract no later than June 15th, 2017.
+Participants willing to be considered for the prize selection should submit their poster abstract no later than June 15th, 2017.

-A Technology Breakthrough price of 500 € will also be awarded in collaboration with VCS Vacuum Components and Systems.
-The price will be awarded to the author of the poster showing original, innovative technological solutions and ideas in the experimental approach to intense laser-plasma investigation.
-Participants willing to be considered for the price selectrion should submit their poster abstract no later than June 15th, 2017.
+A Technology Breakthrough prize of 500 € will also be awarded in collaboration with VCS Vacuum Components and Systems.
+The prize will be awarded to the author of the poster showing original, innovative technological solutions and ideas in the experimental approach to intense laser-plasma investigation.
+Participants willing to be considered for the prize selection should submit their poster abstract no later than June 15th, 2017.